Embracing Practical Life: Engaging Your Toddler in the Wooden Kitchen Toys

 - Apr 1

-- 2 min read
+- 3 min read

 Does your toddler always want to see what’s happening on the kitchen counter?
 In the Montessori philosophy, the kitchen is the heart of Practical Life activities.
 It’s a place where children can develop fine motor skills, learn about nutrition, and feel like a valued member of the family.
+Involving a toddler in the kitchen might sound messy (and it can be!), but with the right tools and mindset, it is one of the best ways to foster independence and confidence.

 1. Use a Learning Tower for Safety

 The biggest challenge in the kitchen is height.
 Instead of balancing your child on a dangerous chair, a Learning Tower (or Kitchen Helper) provides a secure, enclosed platform.
 It brings them up to counter height safely, allowing them to wash vegetables or stir a bowl without the risk of falling.
+This simple addition can transform your kitchen experience.

 2. Start with Simple "Practical Life" Tasks